-Editor’s note: On Thursday, 2 April, we will be conducting a webinar, hosted by Senior Tax Trainer Robyn Jacobson, on the implications of this package.
-Click here for more information and to register.
+Editor’s note: On Thursday, 2 April, we conducted a webinar, hosted by Senior Tax Trainer Robyn Jacobson, on the implications of this package.
+Click here for more information and to register for a copy of the recording.

 The Coronavirus (COVID-19) pandemic is having a devastating impact on global economies, and the daily work and personal routines of hundreds of millions of people around the world have been disrupted in unprecedented ways.
 Increasingly, communities, towns, cities and countries are going into lockdown to prevent the spread of the virus to those most vulnerable.